X-TremE/live_changelog/README.md

 ==============
 Main Change :
 - Update to AOKP JB-MR1 Milestone 2 & latest CM source ✔
-- Update Aroma Installer 2.70B6! ✔
+- Update Aroma Installer 2.70B6! ✘ Major bug
 - Update More APN ✔
 - New X-TremE Boot Animation in Default Mod & X-TremE Mod!
 - Change Option to choose Mod without install X-TremE System for who want to switch to other Mod! ✔